-Every individual has different risk factors for blood clots or bleeding and these can be discussed with your clinician.
-It may be considered better starting your medication earlier (1 week) or later (4 weeks) depending on these risk factors.
-However, it is likely they will not have a clear answer for you, which is why we are inviting you to take part in the study.
+Every individual has different risk factors for blood clots or bleeding and these can be discussed with your friend/relatives clinician.
+It may be considered better starting your friend/relative's medication earlier (1 week) or later (4 weeks) depending on these risk factors.
+However, it is likely they will not have a clear answer for you, which is why we are inviting your friend/relative to take part in the study.

 The type of OAC that people normally take has changed in recent years from warfarin to newer medications called Direct Oral Anti-Coagulants (DOACs).
 DOACs can be easier to use compared to OACs and people taking them may not need to be monitored as closely.
 Only people that have previously been taking a DOAC or if their doctor decides they should be restarted on a DOAC will be able to take part in this study.
 This study aims to compare starting/restarting DOACs at 1 week and at 4 weeks after injury.
 This study will recruit 1084 patients from across 20 trauma networks and hospitals in the UK.
 Participants will be involved in the study for a maximum of 6 months.

 The results from this study will be used to help us improve the care of patients taking a DOAC after a head injury.

-Why have I been chosen?
+Why has my friend/relative been chosen?

-You have been chosen to participate because you have had a head injury resulting in bleeding in the head and your doctor has recommended starting or restarting a DOAC in the next 1 to 4 weeks.
+Your friend/relative has been chosen to participate because they have had a head injury resulting in bleeding in the head and their doctor has recommended starting or restarting DOAC in the next 1 to 4 weeks.

-Do I have to take part?
+Does my friend/relative have to take part?

 No, taking part is voluntary.
-It is up to you to decide whether you want to take part.
+It is up to you to decide whether or not your friend/relative should take part.

-If you decide not to take part, then you will still receive the usual treatment your hospital offers.
-Your doctor can provide you with more information on this.
+If you decide that they should not take part then they will still receive the usual treatment their hospital offers.
+Their doctor can provide you with more information on this.

-If you decide to take part, you can also choose to stop at any time without giving a reason.
+If you decide that they will take part you can also change your mind at any time without giving a reason.